montaan/montaan/TASKS.md

-    [x] Display list of commits and diffs for a file [x] Crop commit diffs to only ones relevant to file [x] Link from authors list to files and commits in current active set
+    [x] Display list of commits and diffs for a file [x] Crop commit diffs to only ones relevant to file [x] Link from authors list to files and commits in current active set [x] Click on author to show commits by that author [/] Click handler for author timeline (raycast to scene, find closest author to ray if ray is in the active area for authors)
+    [/] Click handler for commit timeline (raycast to scene, find closest commit to ray if ray is in the active area for commits)
+    [x] Link from commits list to files and authors in current active set

 # Visualization
     [/] Different representation for zoomed-out-text (solid lines minimap)